Cobreloa: History

-Finished the first row with Coquimbo Unido, won the match, on March 2, by one goal to two.
-In the second row of the cup, the team draws with Antofagasta Portuario, by two goals, in Calama, on the date March 5, the team faced the matchday with Deportes La Serena, losses the match, by one goal, on March 9.
+Finished the first row with Coquimbo Unido, won the match, on 2 March, by one goal to two.
+In the second row of the cup, the team draws with Antofagasta Portuario, by two goals, in Calama, on the date 5 March, the team faced the matchday with Deportes La Serena, losses the match, by one goal, on 9 March.
 Due difference of goals the team did not classifiqued to the Quarters Finals of the competition, being Deportivo Ovalle the team classifiqued to the next stage.

 The following table show the goalscore of the team in this competition:

-The team have his debut in profesional domestic leagues in the Segunda División de Chile of 1977, his first match was against the team of San Luis de Quillota, in Calama.
+The team had its debut in professional domestic leagues in the Segunda División de Chile of 1977.
+Its first match was against the team of San Luis de Quillota, in Calama.
 The team won that match by 1–0, with goal of Luis Ahumada.
-On the date Saturday, April 30, the Striker, Luis Ahumada scores an Hattrick against the team of Deportes Iberia and repeat the action with the team of San Antonio on the Sixth Gameweek.
-The first local match whom the team loss was, against the team of Coquimbo Unido, the score was of 0–2 for the away team.
-The final table the team finish in the fourth position, with 42 points, and 17 wins and a difference of goals of 15.
-This fact let it participated to the promotion playoffs of the competition, with the teams of Santiago Wanderers and Santiago Morning, teams of the Primera división de Chile of this year and Malleco únido, whon finish the Segunda División de Chile tournament in third position all theses matches was played in the Estadio Nacional of Chile.
-Finished the Playoffs, the team finish in the second place let it promoted to Primera División de Chile to the next year, this due Santiago Morning who finish in first place in this playoff can remains its position in Primera División, relegated the team of Santiago Wanderers to Segunda División of the next year.
+On Saturday, 30 April, the Striker Luis Ahumada scored an Hattrick against the team of Deportes Iberia and repeated the action with the team of San Antonio on the sixth gameweek.
+The first local match whom the team loss was against the team of Coquimbo Unido, the score was of 0–2 for the away team.
+At the final table the team finished in the fourth position, with 42 points, and 17 wins and a difference of goals of 15.
+This fact let it participated to the promotion playoffs of the competition, with the teams of Santiago Wanderers and Santiago Morning, teams of the Primera división de Chile of this year and Malleco únido, who finished the Segunda División de Chile tournament in third position.
+All theses matches were played in the Estadio Nacional of Chile.
+Finished the Playoffs, the team finish in the second place let it promote to Primera División de Chile to the next year, this due Santiago Morning who finished in first place in this playoff can remains its position in Primera División, relegated the team of Santiago Wanderers to Segunda División of the next year.

-On September 23, 1977, the institution register legally itself like Club de Deportes Cobreloa.
+On 23 September 1977, the institution registered legally itself like Club de Deportes Cobreloa.